meethed/simpleLifter/README.md

 --Where did it come from--
 It started as a free and improved version of Stian Walgermo's referees app.
 From there, we realised OBS integration and livestreams would be possible so I tweaked the nextLifter spreadsheet to 'steal' data and upload it to the server.
-At this point it was all running on a Raspberry Pi Zero W!! simpleLifter the spreadsheet started when I realised how alternative systems (nextLifter and openLifter) had pros and cons but to tweak them to get what I need would be near impossible.
-So I made my own!!
+At this point it was all running on a Raspberry Pi Zero W!!
+The simpleLifter spreadsheet started when I realised how alternative systems (nextLifter and openLifter) had pros and cons but to tweak them to get what I need would be near impossible.
+So I made my own.

 --Why am I doing this--
-My original involvement with this was trying to automate and improve powerlifting livestream quality, by fixing nextLifter overlays.
+My original involvement with this was trying to automate and improve powerlifting livestream quality, by fixing nextLifter overlays and providing an alternative to the more common liftingcast look.
 From there, I wanted to make a free wireless lights and timers system which was easy to deploy and eliminated trip hazards at competitions.

 I have competed and helped at IPF affiliated competitions where the platform loads were written on a whiteboard, and lifting order was shouted out.

 It was horrible.